Healthy Homes Assessment Epuni

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords now have to ensure that their Epuni rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals are required to be completely certified by 1 July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords are now required to ensure that their Epuni rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be completely certified by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager about any work needed to be completed. requirements to be done, and offer the report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about any tasks needed to be completed. needs to be completed and provide an evaluation report with all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for up to $7,200 in addition to any healthy homes relevant fines.
+Failure to fulfill the requirements of the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7200 plus any additional healthy homes associated fines.

-We are completely independent assessors for rental properties, in addition, we’re completely certified for both Healthy Homes and Homefit.
+We’re completely independent assessors for rental properties, as well as completely certified for both Healthy Homes and Homefit.

 Call Now (04) 280 6791